The Bahrain Grand Prix was the first Formula 1 race to be staged in the Middle East, as part of the government’s desire to promote tourism.

 The Sakhir Circuit has been the only venue for this race, although they did try a longer track layout one year, but abandoned it as unsuccessful.

-The 2019 Bahrain GP was won by Lewis Hamilton, with pole position going to Charles Leclerc.
+The 2020 Bahrain GP was won by Lewis Hamilton, starting from pole position.